dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 The reaction to roc's [recent blog post](http://robert.ocallahan.org/2014/08/choose-firefox-now-or-later-you-wont.html) has motivated me enough to respond to a specific subset of comments.
-These comments all exhibit a certain pattern: their authors are experiencing problems with Firefox, are very dissatisfied, but they are not reporting them in a way that is actionable by Mozilla.
+These comments all exhibit a certain pattern: their authors are experiencing problems with Firefox, they are very dissatisfied, but they are not discussing them in a way that is actionable by Mozilla.

 How Mozilla Finds Problems
 --------------------------